AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 - **Move**: Moving a file into the active folder adds it at the top with no full refresh; moving a file out of the active folder refreshes the folder to its first 50 assets.
 - **Refresh button**: Reloads the active folder, showing the first 50 assets.
 - **Sorting**: Loads 50 assets per page.
-- **Folder navigation panel**: Each node loads its children in a batch of 50, with a **Load More** appended when more assets exist.
+- **Folder navigation panel**: Each node loads its children in a batch of 50, with a **Load more** appended when more assets exist.

 ### Collections

-- Opening a folder loads the first 50 assets, with a **Load More** option appended for subsequent batches of 50.
+- Opening a folder loads the first 50 assets, with a **Load more** option appended for subsequent batches of 50.
 - Adding a file inserts it at the top of the folder without a full refresh.

 ### Template panel

 - The root level shows only the **map** and **topic** categories, retrieved via a separate, non-paginated API.
 No infinite scrolling occurs at the root.
-- Expanding a subfolder loads the first 50 assets, with a **Load More** option appended for additional batches.
+- Expanding a subfolder loads the first 50 assets, with a **Load more** option appended for additional batches.

 ### Explorer

 - **Parent folder**: Infinite scrolling.
 The first 50 assets load initially; more are appended automatically as you scroll.
 - **Child folders**: Expanding a folder loads the first 50 assets.
-If more assets exist, a **Load More** option appears at the bottom; selecting it loads the next 50, and so on.
+If more assets exist, a **Load more** option appears at the bottom; selecting it loads the next 50, and so on.
 - **Rename**: Happens in-place.
 The folder is not refreshed.
 - **Delete**: The parent folder (or root) refreshes to show the first 50 assets.
 - **Add or duplicate**: The new file appears at the top of the folder.
 No full refresh occurs.